mk6502/chipee/README.md

-# chip8e
+# chipee
-Adventures in CHIP-8
+Adventures in CHIP-8.